slab/quill/README.md

 Testing
 ---

-### Unit tests

-Visit build/tests/unit.html to run unit tests or run:

-    make test

-### Browser Testing
+### Javascript Testing

+    `make test` - run all tests with phantomjs
+    `make test-karma` - allows you to visit localhost:9876/debug.html for interactive testing `make test-all` - run all unit tests with all locally installed browsers `make test-remote` - run all tests on different platforms on Browserstack

-You can run the unit tests on all browsers on your machine by running:
+To run tests on Browserstack you will need to set your credentials:

-    make test-all

-You can also test on different operating systems or browsers on Browserstack:

     export BROWSER_STACK_USERNAME=yourusername
     export BROWSER_STACK_ACCESS_KEY=yourapikey
-    make test-remote

 ### Webdriver Testing

 For webdriver unit tests, run:

     make webdriver-unit-chrome